Virginia Lee Burton: Early life and education

 Virginia Burton was born in Newton Centre, Massachusetts.
 As a child, she was called "Jinnee".
 Her mother was Lena Yates, a lyric poet and artist from England whose poetry was first published at age 20.
 Yates later published children's books under the name Lena Dalkeith.
-Later, she went by the moniker Jeanne D'Orge.
+Later, she went by the name Jeanne D'Orge.
 Virginia Burton's father, Alfred Edgar Burton, married Lena Yates after he had been widowed with two sons.
 Yates was 30 years his junior.
 They were married in 1906, having met on a walking trip in France.
 Notably, Burton's father served as the first Dean of Student Affairs for the Massachusetts Institute of Technology (1902-1921).

 Burton had an older sister, Christine, and younger brother, Alexander Ross Burton, in addition to their father's first two sons, Harold Hitz Burton and Felix Arnold Burton.
 She recounted their boisterous holiday celebrations, and singing, dancing and theatrical productions as children.
 Harold became an attorney, politician and Supreme Court Justice; and Arnold an architect.

 When Burton was about 8 years old, her family moved to San Diego, California, as the New England winters were hard on her mother's health.
 Her father, close to his retirement in 1921 after 40 years at MIT, took a leave of absence.
-A year later the family settled 450 miles north in Carmel-by-the-Sea, then a small, artistic community.
+A year later the family settled 450 mi north in Carmel-by-the-Sea, then a small, artistic community.
 Burton and her sister took dance and art lessons, performing in local productions.
 Her parents divorced in 1925, and her father returned to Boston.

 After attending local schools, Burton won a state scholarship to the California School of Fine Arts in San Francisco, where she studied both art and dance.
 Living in Alameda across the bay while attending art school, she used the long commute by train, ferry boat and cable car "to train myself in making quick sketches from life and from memory of my unaware fellow passengers."